f4taal/f4taal.github.io/_posts/2024-08-11_Firewall_Testing_Evasion_ and _Automation.md

 # Introduction
 **Bypassing Firewalls with VPN – A Hands-On Lab Experience**

 In today’s digital landscape, understanding firewall evasion techniques is crucial for cybersecurity professionals, network administrators, and enthusiasts alike.
-Firewalls, while essential for securing networks, can sometimes be overly restrictive, blocking legitimate access to services or websites.
+While essential for securing networks, firewalls can sometimes be overly restrictive, blocking legitimate access to services or websites.
 [The SEED Labs Firewall Evasion Lab](https://seedsecuritylabs.org/Labs_20.04/Networking/Firewall_Evasion/) designed by Wenliang Du, provides a hands-on approach to mastering tunneling techniques such as VPN and port forwarding to bypass these restrictions.
 In this blog, we’ll walk you through the lab step-by-step, explain the network setup, and provide detailed instructions optimized for SEO with keywords like firewall evasion, SSH tunneling, VPN bypass, and port forwarding tutorial.
 Let’s dive in!

 ## Understanding the Lab’s Network Setup